xunhuang/notes/content/posts/my-first-post.md

 +++
-title = 'Setting up this site' date = 2023-09-02T12:26:05-07:00
-draft = false
+title = 'Setting up this site with Hugo and Github' date = 2023-09-02T12:26:05-07:00 draft = false
 +++